zbjornson/MongoDBLink/README.md

 ## Usage

+**New** docs at http://zbjornson.github.io/MongoDBLink.
+These are incomplete and there are some interactivity bugs.
+When the docs are complete I will also distribute them with this package.

-Unfortunately I lost my installation of Workbench and can't generate nice docs for now.
-All symbols have usage text accessible with `?symbol`, and Options[symbol].
+All symbols have usage text accessible with `?symbol`, and `Options[symbol]`.
 Quick tutorial:

     (* Load the package *)
     << MongoDBLink`